Obstetrics and Gynecology: Frequently Asked Patient Safety Questions

 ACOG has not defined “immediately available” in this context, but it addresses facility capability with points that include:

-• “Trial of labor after previous cesarean delivery should be attempted at facilities capable of performing emergency deliveries.”
+- “Trial of labor after previous cesarean delivery [TOLAC] should be attempted at facilities capable of performing emergency deliveries.”

 Hospital obstetric and anesthesia committees should work toward agreement on what an acceptable definition of “immediately available” is for them.
-Counsel patients requesting TOLAC, and make them aware of available resources at their chosen delivery facility and “whether such resources match those recommended for caring for women electing TOLAC.”2
+Counsel patients requesting TOLAC, make them aware of available resources at their chosen delivery facility, and help them understand “whether such resources match those recommended for caring for women electing TOLAC.”2

 Yes.
 Obtain the patient’s written consent for any drug used in a manner not approved by the FDA, i.e., for a condition, in a dose, or by a route not listed on the label.
 Explain general information to the patient, including the manufacturer’s warnings, along with any ACOG affirmations regarding the drug’s safety and effectiveness.
 Address all patient questions and concerns.
 See our article, “Off-Label Use: Patient Safety Implications,” and our sample form, “Off-Label Use of Prescription Drug.”

-The provider’s responsibility varies by state.
+The practitioner’s responsibility varies by state.
 Some states protect the confidentiality of patients as young as age 12.
-Providers should be familiar with their state statutes and the types of information they are required to keep confidential from a minor’s parent or guardian.
+Practitioners should be familiar with their state statutes and the types of information they are required to keep confidential from a minor’s parent or guardian.
 Establish a policy and procedure for treating minor patients that focuses on protecting private information, including information found on patient portals.

 References

-1. American College of Obstetricians and Gynecologists.
-The role of the obstetrician-gynecologist in cosmetic procedures.
+- American College of Obstetricians and Gynecologists.
+The role of the obstetrician-gynecologist in aesthetic services.
 College Statement of Policy.
-Reaffirmed July 2018. https://www.acog.org/clinical-information/policy-and-position-statements/statements-of-policy/2018/role-of-the-obstetrician-gynecologist-in-cosmetic-procedures
+Revised and Retitled July 2021. https://www.acog.org/clinical-information/policy-and-position-statements/statements-of-policy/2018/role-of-the-obstetrician-gynecologist-in-cosmetic-procedures

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.